thomascharbonnel/wp-semantic-field/README.md

 # wp-semantic-field
-Generates a semantic field generator.
+Generates a semantic field from Wikipedia XML data.